cademirch/wolb-cov-workflow/README.md

 ### Running the workflow
 After completing the configuration steps, the workflow is ready to be run.

-From the root directory of the repo and in your snakemake env:
+I recommend creating a directory to store your data and results outside of the workflow repo.
+This creates better separation and prevents git clutter.
+You can create your directory where ever you'd like and then copy the `config/` from the workflow repo there.

+Example directory structure:

 #### Running locally
 ```
-snakemake --cores <num cores to use>
+snakemake -s <path/to/wolb-cov-workflow/workflow/Snakefile -d <path/to/your/data/directory> --cores <num cores to use>
 ```

 #### Running on SLURM
 ```
-srun snakemake --slurm --jobs <num jobs to run in parallel>
+srun snakemake -s <path/to/wolb-cov-workflow/workflow/Snakefile -d <path/to/your/data/directory> --slurm --jobs <num jobs to run in parallel>
 ```

 ### Workflow output